syncfusion-content/winui-docs/winui/ComboBox/Editing.md

 ## Handle invalid input

-The `InputSubmitted` event is triggered, when entered text is submitted that does not correspond to an item in the drop-down list. `ComboBoxInputSubmittedEventArgs` has following members which provides information for InputSubmitted event.
+The [InputSubmitted](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfComboBox.html#Syncfusion_UI_Xaml_Editors_SfComboBox_InputSubmitted) event is triggered, when entered text is submitted that does not correspond to an item in the drop-down list.
+[ComboBoxInputSubmittedEventArgs](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.ComboBoxInputSubmittedEventArgs.html) has following members, which provide information for InputSubmitted event.

 Text: Gets the text entered in ComboBox.

-Item: This property can be used to add the item to selected item(s) or set to selected item which gets assigned.
+Item: This property can be used to add the item to the selected item(s) or set to the selected item that is assigned.
-      If no item is assigned, then in single selection entered text gets assigned to selected item.
-In multiple selection, no text will be added to selected items.
+      If no item is assigned, then in single selection entered text gets assigned to the selected item.
+In multiple selection, no text will be added to the selected items.

 Handled: When set to `true`, the framework will not automatically update the selected item or selected item(s) of the ComboBox to the new value.

-**Example 1:** By using the following code sample, a dialogue box will be displayed when submitting input that does not contain in drop-down list.
+**Example 1:** By using the following code sample, a dialogue box will be displayed when submitting input that does not contain in the drop-down list.

 {% tabs %}
 {% highlight XAML %}